aiishaan/goapi/README.md

-# Simple Go API with Authentication
+# Simple Go API with Authentication.

 This is a simple API built using Go that includes authentication.
 The API utilizes token-based authentication to secure access to its endpoints.